Updated: 50 minutes ago

 Weddings are super special occasions, abundant with love and hope.
-On the practical side, weddings and significant events maybe expensive.
+On the practical side, weddings and significant events may be expensive.
 Also, there is much excitement and some peer pressure tending to put upward pressure on event costs.
 To have an amazing event while managing costs, make your planning decisions by applying this single guiding principle as a decision rule objective.

 There is significant academic research concerning event emotions and how they impact memory.
-In fact, after an event, most people don’t have a permanent memory of the event facts.
-(E.g., kind of food or drink served, table arrangement, or the decorations) They are likely to remember event emotions or how they felt during the event.
-Event emotions are mostly “free” and are enabled by connecting people at the event.
+In fact, after an event, most people do not have a permanent memory of the event facts.
+(E.g., the kind of food or drink served, table arrangement, or the decorations) They are likely to remember event emotions or how they felt during the event.
+Event emotions are mostly “free” and are activated by connecting people at the event.
 Also, it is important to have a finish to the event that will make your community feel especially good.
 This could be the last dance or a heartfelt toast that brings everyone together.

-Our “remembering self” puts greater emphasis on:
+As research shows, our “remembering self” puts greater emphasis on the following:

 the peak emotional intensity during the event, and

 the emotions related to the last part of the event.